-Parents must be between 25 and 50 years old with no more than a 10-year age difference between spouses.
-Parents that are part of the Korean Heritage Program may be between 25 and 50 years old.
+Parents must be between 25 and 44.5 years old with no more than a 10-year age difference between spouses.
+Parents that are part of the Korean Heritage Program or who have previously adopted from Korea may be between 25 and 49.5 years old.

 Up to 4 children.
 The adopted child must be at least 12 months younger than that youngest child at home.